On adjoint Bloch--Kato Selmer groups for $\mathrm{GSp}_{2g}$: Introduction

-Inspired by the conjectural link between the pairing considered in \cite[\S 12]{Genestier-Tilouine} and the adjoint $L$-value of cuspidal Siegel eigenform, we expect a natural relation between $L^{\adj}$ and the adjoint Bloch--Kato Selmer group associated with the Galois representation attached to cuspidal Siegel eigenforms.
-(Hence, the Bloch--Kato conjecture allows us to conjecturally justify the name of $L^{\adj}$.)
-However, such Galois representations are not well-established at the current stage.
-Therefore, we achieve our goal by assuming the following hypotheses, which are reasonable (but might be difficult to verify): \begin{enumerate} \item[$\bullet$] Hypothesis \ref{Hyp: associated Gal. rep}: Roughly speaking, this hypothesis states that one can attach a $\GSpin_{2g+1}$-valued Galois representation $\rho_{\bfitx}^{\spin}$ of $\Gal_{\Q}$ to any classical point $\bfitx\in \calE_0$, where $\Gal_{\Q}$ denotes the absolute Galois group of $\Q$. \item[$\bullet$] Hypothesis \ref{Hyp: spin functoriality}: Roughly speaking, this hypothesis ensures that there exists a real finite extension $L$ of $\Q$ and a generic cuspidal automorphic representation $\GL_{2^g}(\A_L)$ whose associated Galois representation coincide with $\rho_{\bfitx}^{\spin}|_{\Gal_{L}}$, where $\A_L$ is the ring of adèles of $L$ and $\Gal_L$ is the absolute Galois group of $L$. \item[$\bullet$] Hypothesis \ref{Hyp: Tp and Up eigenvalues}: This a technical hypothesis on the Hecke algebra due to our lack of knowledge on the Hecke algebra of strict Iwahori level. \item[$\bullet$] Hypothesis \ref{Hypothesis: minimal ramification}: This is a technical hypothesis, which particularly ensures that the chosen tame level structure $\Gamma^{(p)}$ allows us to control the Galois representation $\rho_{\bfitx}^{\spin}$. \end{enumerate}
+The aim of this paper is to show that, under certain assumptions, $H_{f}^1(\Q, \ad^0 \rho_{\bfitx}^{\spin})$ does vanish.
+In particular, the following natural hypotheses are assumed to achieve our goal: \begin{enumerate} \item[$\bullet$] Hypothesis \ref{Hyp: associated Gal. rep}: Roughly speaking, this hypothesis states that the aforementioned philosophy of Langlands holds true. \item[$\bullet$] Hypothesis \ref{Hyp: spin functoriality}: Roughly speaking, this hypothesis ensures that there exists a real finite extension $L$ of $\Q$ and a generic cuspidal automorphic representation $\GL_{2^g}(\A_L)$ whose associated Galois representation coincide with $\rho_{\bfitx}|_{\Gal_{L}}$, where $\A_L$ is the ring of adèles of $L$ and $\Gal_L$ is the absolute Galois group of $L$. \item[$\bullet$] Hypothesis \ref{Hypothesis: minimal ramification}: This is a technical hypothesis, which ensures us to obtain a $\GSpin_{2g+1}$-valued Galois representation with coefficients in the local eigenalgebra of $\bfitx$ and that the chosen tame $\Gamma^{(p)}$ implies a particular ramification type of this Galois representation at bad primes. \end{enumerate}